daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 #### 2-2-3.
 CRITERIA: Polynomial Fitting and MPC Preprocessing.
 A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.
-in main.cpp.
-Waypoints are pre-processed to transform from world coodinate system to vehicle coodinate system so that the waypoints were fitted to 3rd order polynomial well.
+In main.cpp, waypoints are pre-processed to transform from world coodinate system to vehicle coodinate system so that the waypoints were fitted to 3rd order polynomial well.
 ```cpp
 Eigen::VectorXd ptsx_car_coodinate(ptsx.size());
 Eigen::VectorXd ptsy_car_coodinate(ptsy.size());